 We have been talking story online since 2004, and this site presents our third design evolution, featuring my best resource pages for your self-coaching, and fresh-for-today articles that MWA continues to inspire.
-I’m thrilled about the way the philosophy has remained relevant for you, while always returning full circle to its basic tenets of values-based living, working, managing, and leading: the Managing with Aloha philosophy, and its “sensibility for worthwhile work” has served us well.
+I’m thrilled about the way the philosophy has remained relevant for you, while always returning full circle to its basic tenets of values-centered living, working, managing, and leading: the Managing with Aloha philosophy, and its “sensibility for worthwhile work” has served us well.

 There is quite a bit here, and I fully understand there can be a learning curve in finding your way around, whether you’re visiting for the first time, or are an old friend who’d been accustomed to our previous designs, so this page is designed to help!

 This site is for you: we have chosen not to get too fancy here, choosing reader functionality over razzle-dazzle web wizardry, so no annoying pop-ups!
 Our site is printer-friendly, and fully mobile responsive, which automatically allows you to read our articles from a desktop, laptop, smartphone, or tablet.
-We’ve kept our Sidebar and Footer consistent on each page as well, so you can count on their ease and predictable placement.
+We’ve kept our Navigation, Sidebar and Footer consistent on each page as well, so you can count on their ease and predictable placement.
 Take a moment to look them over and see what they offer.

 Our publishing mission is to have this be a single-site resource for everything about Managing with Aloha.
 Thus what can get hidden from view are the articles and additional pages the site continues to be populated with.
 You’ll see that I’ll often give you recommended links on each page, but during your earliest visits here it’s good to feel you’ve started well.
 No one wants to feel they’ve missed something, I know.
 So the rest of this page will give you three recommended paths to travel, 5 steps in each.